Poly 318 Intake and Exhaust Manifold Installation

 - Repeat on the other head.

 - At this point, I would install the cork end-rail gasket if my dry fit found I needed it.
 I coat the block rail with RTV making sure to squeeze into the corners overlapping the side gaskets and then gently press the cork into the RTV.

-- If not using cork end-rail gaskets, I lay down a 1/4″-diameter bead of RTV on the rear and front end rails of the block making sure to press well into each of the corners overlapping the intake gasket.
+- If not using cork end-rail gaskets, I lay down a 1/4″-diameter bead of RTV on the rear and front end rails of the block making sure to press well into each of the corners overlapping the intake gaskets.
 If I already installed the cork gasket, I now run a thin 1/16” thick bead of RTV over the top of the cork making sure to press into the corners.
-Be aware that the A318 end-rail foam/rubber gaskets that come in the kits will usually slip out of place during torquing and/or leak, so do not use them—hench all the work using RTV or cork.
+Be aware that the A318 end-rail foam/rubber gaskets that come in the kits will usually slip out of place during torquing and often leak, so do not use them—hence all the work using RTV or cork.